express-in-code-game/excode-design/as-vscode-extention.md

 - so
     - preferably, cljs only
     - if not, it's plasible to have a background jvm process to handle certain operations (f memory either way, only value matters)
+- jvm process can be run in docker